Yishun

-Yishun (/ˈiːʃuːn/ EE-shoon), formerly known as Nee Soon, is a town located in the eastern corner of the North Region of Singapore, bordering Sembawang to the north, Mandai to the west, the Central Water Catchment to its southwest, Ang Mo Kio to its south, as well as Seletar and Sengkang to its east and southeast respectively.
+Yishun (/ˈiːʃuːn/ EE-shoon), also known as Nee Soon (its official name until the 1980s), is a planning area and residential town located in the eastern corner of the North Region of Singapore, bordering Sembawang to the north, Mandai to the west, the Central Water Catchment to its southwest, Ang Mo Kio to its south, as well as Seletar and Sengkang to its east and southeast respectively.

 Etymology

-The name Yishun (义顺 (義順)) is the Mandarin Chinese equivalent of "Nee Soon", the given name of Lim Nee Soon (Chinese: 林義順), a prominent industrialist who made his fortune from the rubber and pineapple plantations he had in the area.
+The name "Yishun" (义顺 (義順)) is the Mandarin equivalent of "Nee Soon", the given name of Lim Nee Soon (Chinese: 林義順), a prominent industrialist who made his fortune from the rubber and pineapple plantations he had in the area.
+In the 1980s, "Nee Soon" was renamed "Yishun" as part of a government initiative to replace dialect names with hanyu pinyin versions as a consequence of the Speak Mandarin Campaign.

+Although development of Yishun New Town began in 1981, the MRT station originally called Nee Soon North was formally renamed Yishun during its construction in 1984.
+This government initiative was eventually scaled back in other parts of Singapore.
+Furthermore, Nee Soon remains commonly used especially by the older generations.

+Subzones

 Yishun planning area is divided into nine sub-zones namely Khatib, Lower Seletar, Nee Soon, Northland, Springleaf, Yishun Central, Yishun East, Yishun South and Yishun West.
 Springleaf and Nee Soon subzones are private housing estates in Yishun.